Visual Affordance Prediction: Survey and Reproducibility

 Unified affordance problem formulation

-1. Localises the object of interest (object localisation).
+1. Localise the object of interest (object localisation).

-2. Predicts the actions for each localised object (functional classification).
+2. Predict the actions for each localised object (functional classification).

-3. Predicts the object regions that enable to perform the action (functional segmentation).
+3. Predict the object regions that enable to perform the action (functional segmentation).

-4. Estimates the end-effector pose on the object, given the end-effector model and previous extracted information (end-effector pose estimation).
+4. Estimate the hand pose on the object, given the hand model and previous extracted information (hand pose estimation).

-5. Renders the end-effector on the RGB(D) image (end-effector synthesis).
+5. Render the hand on the RGB image (hand synthesis).

 Reproducibility in visual affordance